saurabhterna/terraform-oci/Module-2/4. Create an OCI Cloud Lab/Create your own OCI Cloud Lab.md

 # Create Your Own OCI Cloud Lab using Terraform

-Welcome to the **Create Your Own OCI Cloud Lab using Terraform** repository!
-This repository provides a set of Terraform scripts that empower you to establish a personalized Oracle Cloud Infrastructure (OCI) lab environment effortlessly.
-With these scripts, you can create essential IAM resources, manage quotas and policies, and curate a secure and controlled learning space for OCI services.
+Welcome to the **Build Your Own OCI Cloud Lab with Terraform repository!** This place has some handy Terraform scripts that help you set up your very own Oracle Cloud Infrastructure (OCI) lab.
+With these scripts, you can create essential IAM resources, manage quotas and policies, and provide secure way to play around and learn about OCI services.

 ## Introduction

 In the ever-evolving landscape of cloud computing, hands-on experience is invaluable.
 Whether you're a trainer, educator, or a learner eager to explore OCI, this repository offers a practical solution.
 It enables trainers to generate isolated lab environments for their students, granting them the opportunity to practice OCI services within a restricted context.
-This repository isn't just about setting up cloud resources – it's about creating a space where knowledge transforms into tangible skills.

 ## Use Case

 Imagine you're an OCI trainer with access to the OCI Console.
-You want to provide your learners with a controlled environment where they can experiment and learn without the risk of unintended changes.
+You want to provide your learners with a restricted environment where they can experiment and learn.
 By utilizing the scripts in this repository, you can effortlessly create a dedicated compartment, generate user credentials, establish user groups, map users to those groups, enforce quotas, and set up essential policies.
 Learners can then access this secure environment to gain hands-on experience with OCI services.

 ## Scripts